College Towns Fear Covid Will Leave Them as Ghost Towns

 “We’re hoping there aren’t significant and lasting impacts on the city,” said Mark Eyerly, a college spokesman whose office is downtown.
 “Easton’s renaissance has become a key advantage for us in recruiting students and faculty to the college in ways that it probably wasn’t 20 years ago.”

-The school said it will announce this week that it intends to open for in-person classes from August through Thanksgiving.
+The school announced Monday that it intends to open for in-person classes from August through Thanksgiving, beginning and ending its fall semester early.
 However, for health reasons Lafayette will encourage students to stay on campus — which would hurt that downtown comeback.

 High Stakes